-P4P stores file revisions only when one of its clients requests them.
+P4P stores file revisions only when one of its clients submits a new revision to the depot or requests an existing revision from the depot.
 That is, file revisions are not prefetched.
 Performance gains from P4P occur only after file revisions are cached.

-After starting P4P, you can effectively prefetch the cache directory by creating a client workspace and syncing it to the head revision.
+After starting P4P, you can effectively prefetch the cache directory by creating a dedicated client workspace and syncing it to the head revision.
 All other clients that subsequently connect to the proxy immediately obtain the performance improvements provided by P4P.

-For instance, a development site located in Asia with a P4P server targeting a Perforce server in North America can preload its cache directory by using an automated job that runs a p4 sync against the entire Perforce depot after most work at the North American site has been completed, but before its own developers arrive for work.
+For example, a development site located in Asia with a P4P server targeting a Perforce server in North America can preload its cache directory by using an automated job that runs a p4 sync against the entire Perforce depot after most work at the North American site has been completed, but before its own developers arrive for work.